Randy Calistri-Yeh: Solo Cellist

 - Patriotic Music for Cello: Sousa marches, official and unofficial national anthems, Armed Forces marches, and more.
 Perfect for Memorial Day, July 4, or Veterans Day.

-- Romantic Cello: not love songs, but music from the Romantic period.
+- Romantic Cello: Not love songs, but music from the Romantic period.
 Debussy, Faure, Tchaikovsky, and more.
-[But if you do want love songs, we offer a violin-cello duet concert entitled "Amore: Classical and Contemporary Songs of Love"]
+[But if you do want love songs, see the "Amore" duet concert below]

 - Songs of War: Special arrangements of music associated with military conflicts from the Revolutionary War to 9/11.
 Stories describe the various ways that music has been used in wartime and connect each song to its historic context.